 - a.
 The class teacher informs the Leader of Learning that the student has still not shown that they are meeting the requirements of the course - b.
-The Leader of Learning generates the Official Warning Letter and gives to the Assistant Principals for processing and mailing to parents - c.
-The Assistant Principals makes phone contact to the parent to discuss the issue and inform them that an interview will be taking place, to be organised by the Principal's PA - d.
-The Assistant Principals informs the Principal's PA to organise an interview with the Principal, the Assistant Principals, the relevant Leader of Learning and the parent/s and student - e.
+The Leader of Learning generates the Official Warning Letter and gives to the Head of Learning for processing and mailing to parents - c.
+The Head of Learning makes phone contact to the parent to discuss the issue and inform them that an interview will be taking place, to be organised by the Principal's PA - d.
+The Head of Learning informs the Principal's PA to organise an interview with the Principal, the Head of Learning, the relevant Leader of Learning and the parent/s and student - e.
 Copies of the Official Warning Letter are provided to the class teacher, Leader of Learning, and for the Student File